blessdyb/deep-origin-project/README.md

 Then open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Deploy on Vercel
+## Architecture

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+* Based on the requiremment, we choose NextJS as our framework with can easily set up mockup APIs.